hmcts/recipe-receiver/README.md

 ### Examples
 Using the binary to load 500 messages into the recipes-pr10 queue:

-`./messageGenerator/recipe-sender toffee-servicebus-stg.servicebus.windows.net recipes-pr10 500`
+`./messageGenerator/recipe-sender -service-bus toffee-servicebus-stg.servicebus.windows.net -queue recipes-pr10 -messages 500`

 Using `go run` to run the script to load 2000 messages into the recipes queue:

-`go run messageGenerator/main.go toffee-servicebus-stg.servicebus.windows.net recipes 2000`
+`go run messageGenerator/main.go -service-bus toffee-servicebus-stg.servicebus.windows.net -queue recipes -messages 2000`